-Forbes recently reported on a study conducted by the Tuck Sleep Foundation.
+Forbes recently reported on a study conducted by the Tuck Sleep Foundation about the effects of city-living on sleep health.
 In this study, 150 U.S. cities were ranked from best to worst places for sleep.
 What cities were listed at the top of the list for worst places for sleep?
 Atlanta was among the worst cities at getting sleep with about a 40 percent sleep deprivation rate.

 However, Detroit was listed as the most sleep-deprived city, followed by Philadelphia and New York.
 And the best places to sleep are in Colorado Springs, Sioux Falls, and Boise.
 To determine these rankings, the researchers looked at sleep deprivation, commuting time, air quality, light pollution, construction, obesity, and unemployment.

 Why Are the Worst Places to Sleep, the Worst?

 As mentioned, Detroit is the worst city in the U.S. to get a good night’s sleep.
 The sleep deprivation rate there is at 50 percent.
 So why is sleep so bad in Detroit?
 Well, Forbes thinks it can be blamed on high levels of construction which has worsened congestion, traffic times, and noise pollution.

 Next we have Philadelphia, which has about 44 percent of residents not getting enough sleep.
 In this city, the lack of sleep can be attributed to high pollution and obesity levels.
 It can also be linked to unemployment, which is higher than the country’s average.